tinybooks/tinybooks.github.io/_posts/2016-03-22-hello-lingo.md

 If you work with photographs, illustrations, icons (or anything visual),  [Lingo][01] looks well worth a look.
 Developed by the folks behind The Noun Project it promises to be, “the best way to organise, share and use all your visual assets in one place.”

-Available on both free and paid plans, it looks like an useful way of managing your visual assets.
+Available on both free and paid plans, it looks like a useful way of managing your visual assets.
 As the Lingo folks put it: “Files hide in folders, visuals live in Lingo.”

 [01]: https://www.lingoapp.com "Lingo by The Noun Project"